nil70n/floating-help/README.md

 <details><summary>Todo List</summary>

 - [ ] Option to centralize the help window in the active pane instead of the editor
-- [ ] Option to open the help window in a vertical split instead of floating window
+- [ ] Option to open the help window in a vertical split instead of a floating window

 </details>